September 2021 Share

 Stop losing your precious samples to outdated processes and experience the microbubble difference for yourself.
 Akadeum’s microbubble approach offers an incredibly fast, easy workflow that enables you to move to downstream processing with confidence.

-Cell Loss When performing research, it’s easy to forget that individual cells are living things.…
+Cell Loss in Separation and Isolation Assays When performing research, it’s easy to forget that…

 Cell isolation—also referred to as cell separation or cell sorting—is the process of isolating one…